 - unwired\server Unwired Server host name to which the DCN is issued. - unwired\server\port Unwired Server port number.
-The default port is 8000. - username authorized Unwired Server user with permission to modify the MBO. - password authorized user's password. - domain Unwired Server domain that contains the package. - package Unwired Server package that contains the MBO.
+The default port is 8000. - username authorized Unwired Server user with permission to modify the MBO and permission to submit DCN requests (controlled by possessing the "SUP DCN User" logical role). - password authorized user's password. - domain Unwired Server domain that contains the package. - package Unwired Server package that contains the MBO.
 The format is package:version.
 For example, e2e\package:1.0. - dcn\request the JSON string that contains operation name and parameters, which must include: - Package name (pkg) this package name is required to support backwards compatibility but ignored.
 The package value supplied in the header is the package value used by DCN. - A list of messages (messages).
 Each message includes: - A unique message ID (id) used to report back the status.
 The values provided for the "id" element of each DCN statement within a DCN request message are used only to identify the corresponding status message in the DCN response, which means you can select any value, including nonnumeric characters.
-Use unique values, so that responses to the correlated requests can be clearly identified. - Mobile business object name (mbo). - Operation name (op): an operation name of the specified MBO. - Bindings (cols): name and values of operation parameters which are mapped to MBO attributes. - Parameters (parameters) : name & values of operation parameters which are unmapped
+Use unique values, so that responses to the correlated requests can be clearly identified. - Mobile business object name (mbo). - Operation name (op): either one of the direct cache-affecting operations (:upsert or :delete) or one of the user-defined MBO operations.